 Many investors rely on dividends from stocks to fund part of their retirement.
 Dividends are a popular form of income investment because they have a lower tax rate compared to fixed income and can keep pace with inflation when done right.
+The dividend payout ratio is a key figure for dividend investors to understand and monitor.

 Estimating dividend income is necessary for budget planning.
 Most investors are familiar with tracking the dividend yield of different stocks to help balance total dividend income and generate predictable income.